 - Functional pain: This type of pain is characterized by pain and related symptoms and disability without clear structural or disease etiology.
 Examples include fibromyalgia and Irritable Bowel Syndrome (IBS).

 In conventional medicine, patients are often prescribed pain medications which can come with side effects and still leave the patient in pain.
 At Ananta Health, a treatment plan is created based on clinical findings and the patients' needs.
-BioScan SRT assessments are used to see if the presence of an external pathogen (such a a virus, parasites, candida or Lyme disease) or allergy is the root cause or contributor of a person's physical pain and inflammation.
+BioScan SRT assessments are used to see if the presence of an external pathogen (such a virus, parasites, candida or Lyme disease) or allergy is the root cause or contributor of a person's physical pain and inflammation.
 In order to treat pain we use acupuncture, traditional Chinese medicine and supplements to help our patients.

 Acupuncture is a traditional Chinese medicine technique that involves the insertion of thin needles into specific points on the body called acupoints.
 It has been used for centuries to treat a wide range of medical conditions, including pain.